odioski/RADICO/NFO.md

 ## 🎯 What is RADICO?

-**RADICO** (Radicol Connectivity Troubleshooter) is a sophisticated Bash script designed to revolutionize network troubleshooting on Linux systems.
+**RADICO** (radico Connectivity Troubleshooter) is a sophisticated Bash script designed to revolutionize network troubleshooting on Linux systems.
 Born from the brilliant mind of **Mr. Omar Daniels** and collaboratively enhanced with **GitHub Copilot**, RADICO transforms complex network diagnostics into an intuitive, AI-powered experience.

 ### 🌟 The Vision